gmurdock/xbAurora-covers/README.md

 ## Get Involved

-Whether you're a designer, collector, or nostalgic gamer - we invite you to explore, contribute, and help preserve the visual legacy of Xbox.
+Whether you're a designer, collector, or nostalgic gamer - please explore, contribute, and help preserve the visual legacy of Xbox.

-All contributions are welcome: check out the CONTRIBUTING.md for guidelines and tips on how to get started.
+All contributions are welcome: check out Contributing page for guidelines and tips on how to get started.

 If you've found the project useful or would like to show your support - you can donate here: